hyurl/sfn-validator/README.md

 ## API

-- `new Validator([rule: object])` Creates a validator with a specified rule.
+- `new Validator(rules: object)` Creates a validator with specified rules.
-- `validator.set(rule: object): object` Sets the validating rule.
-- `validator.check(data: object): object` Checks if the input data are all valid.
+- `validator.validate(data: object): object` Checks if the input data are all valid.
-- `validator.filter(data: object): boolean` Filters input data according to the validating rule.
+- `validator.filter(data: object): boolean` Filters input data according to the rules.

 ## Rules